 The rise of 3D reality capture technology allows photographers to improve real estate customer experience and become all-around service providers for digital visual needs.
-If you're not sure where to start, these are the various pricing and service options you can use as a business model.
+If you're not sure where to start or are thinking about getting the Matterport Pro2 3D Camera, these are the various pricing and service options you can use as a business model with their cameras.

 You can obtain a free Matterport account with 1 active space and 1 user access.
 However, providing 3D services to clients alongside your usual photography packages can be costly on your end.